0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 !!! info

-    Reserving tokens for disassociation prevents a node from being allocated to new ZK work if the allocation results in the amount of free tokens becoming less than the amount reserved for disassociation.
+    Reserving tokens for disassociation can prevent a node from being allocated to new ZK work.
+    If allocating tokens to ZK work would cause the number of free tokens to fall below the amount reserved for disassociation, the node will not be selected for ZK work.
     When tokens are disassociated the reserved amount is automatically reduced by this amount.

 ### How to reserve tokens for disassociation